quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Commitment Attack

-An adversarial endpoint can open lots of streams, exhausting state on an endpoint.
+An adversarial endpoint can open a large number of streams, exhausting state on an endpoint.
 The adversarial endpoint could repeat the process on a large number of connections, in a manner similar to SYN flooding attacks in TCP.

 Normally, clients will open streams sequentially, as explained in {{stream-id}}.
 However, when several streams are initiated at short intervals, loss or